wmeister/Kawa-Windows-Launcher-with-Firefox-Developers-Edition/README.md

-kawa.bat - copy to c:\ for quick work. assumes everythings installed on D:
+an improved kawa.bat - copy to c:\kawa.bat for quick work. assumes firefox+kawa are on D: drive

 ~~~